renovatebot/renovate/website/docs/private-modules.md

 If you are using a lock file (yarn's `yarn.lock` or npm's `package-lock.json`) then Renovate needs to regenerate that lock file whenever _any_ npm module listed in your `package.json` is updated to a new version.

 To do this, Renovate will run `npm install` or `yarn install` and save the resulting lock file.
-The "problem" here is that for the install to succeed - and lock file to be generated - then all modules must be found, including private ones.
-Therefore if a private module can't be found, and you're using lock files, then the private module install failure will then block _any_ module from being renovated.
+The "problem" here is that for the install to succeed - and lock file to be generated - then all touched packages must be found in the registry, including possibly private ones.
+Therefore if a private module can't be found, and you're using lock files, then the private module install failure might then block _all_ modules from being renovated.

 Because lock files are quickly becoming "the new standard", we think it's essential that Renovate can access/install any private modules necessary.